Educator and Student

 - distributes sexually explicit material to a minor;

 - by text message;

 - by other electronic message services or systems;

 - through a commercial online service,

 - with intent to arouse or gratify the sexual desire of any person the employee;

-- with the intent that the minor will engage in sexual contact; sexual intercourse; deviate sexual intercourse with the actor or another person.
+- with the intent that the minor will engage in sexual contact; sexual intercourse; or deviate from sexual intercourse with the actor or another person.

 - the defendant engages in sexual contact, sexual intercourse, or deviate sexual intercourse with a person who is enrolled in a public or private primary or secondary school at which the employee works;

-- with a student participant in an educational activity that is sponsored by a school district or a public or private primary or secondary school;
+- with a student participating in an educational activity that is sponsored by a school district or a public or private primary or secondary school;

 - if students enrolled in a public or private primary or secondary school are the primary participants in the activity and the employee provides educational services to those participants regardless of the age of that person.